Purging SQL Monitor data

 What is the effect of purging data?

-- For overview data, a dash (--) or (no data) will be displayed on the overview pages next to a value if you rewind time to a point for which data does not exist because it has been purged.
+- For overview data, a dash ( - ) will be displayed on the overview pages next to a value if you rewind to a point in time for which data doesn't exist because it's been purged.

-For alert data, purging will result in older alerts no longer being displayed in the application.
+For alert data, purging will mean older alerts are no longer displayed in the application.

 Reducing data retention